Ale248/Rock-Paper-Scissors/README.md

 ## Installation

-Just download the whole thing and open `index.html` in your preferred browser.
+Download/clone the whole project and run `index.html` in your favorite browser!

 ## Other